hund030/TeamsFx_Wiki_review/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

     **Note**:
     It is a good practice to append "-local" onto the end of the name in the .env.local file.
+    The maximum length of the variable is 30 characters.
     The "name.short" value appears in both the Teams tab app and the Outlook add-in.
 Examples:

     - It is the label under the launch button of the tab app.